A Three-Operator Splitting Scheme Derived from Three-Block ADMM: A Three-Operator Splitting Scheme

 \item If $\mathbb{B}=0$, \eqref{operator_T} reduces to

 The splitting above is not FBS \cite{lions1979splitting,passty1979ergodic} but it is closely related to FBS since

 \end{enumerate}

-For solving \ref{three_operator_prob}, consider the Krasnosel’ski{\u\i}--Mann (KM) iteration with the operator $T$ above:
+For solving \eqref{three_operator_prob}, consider the Krasnosel’ski{\u\i}--Mann (KM) iteration with the operator $T$ above:

-If $T$ is $\alpha$-averaged, then the classical fixed point iteration theorem states that the iteration $z_{k+1}=T_\lambda(z_k)$ converges for any constant $\lambda\in(0,\frac{1}{\alpha}].$ See \cite{boct2023fast} and references therein for some latest development of strategies designing $\lambda_k$.
-The iteration can be implemented as follows:
+If $T$ is $\alpha$-averaged, then the classical fixed point iteration theorem states that the iteration $z_{k+1}=T_\lambda(z_k)$ converges for any constant $\lambda\in(0,\frac{1}{\alpha}].$ See \cite{boct2023fast} and references therein for some of the latest developments of strategies for designing $\lambda_k$.
+The steps of the iterative procedure are given in Algorithm \ref{operator_T_algorithm1}: